IGardocki/CLI_Challenge/README.md

 - Navigate out to the startHere directory.
 - Change directories into that directory.
 - list out the files in that directory.
-Hint: There may be a README that will help you out!
+Hint: View the README for further instructions!